aragonone/payroll-app/README.md

 Payroll is an Aragon app implementing an automated employee payroll mechanism, featuring real-time salaries in multiple currencies.

-## ⚠️  Maintenance status:
+## ⚠️  Maintenance status: not actively maintained

-This app is not actively maintained and does not contain a working frontend.
+This app's frontend is currently unfinished, and is not available for use.

 ## 🚨 Security review status: audited